Research and Development: Expected Rate of Return and Cost of Funds

 Graph showing how the expected return of research and development can be maximized by doing all R&D projects where the expected return is greater than the cost of funds for financing those projects.

 Profit is maximized by doing all R&D projects where the marginal benefit exceeds the marginal cost.
 This is the point where the expected rate of return curve intersects the interest rate cost of funds curve.
-However, the firm may not be able to afford that much R&D, so naturally, the firm will choose those projects with the highest expected rate of return and where there is confidence that the project is achievable.
+However, the firm may be unable to afford that much R&D, so naturally, the firm will choose those projects with the highest expected return and where there is confidence that the project is achievable.

 There is always a great deal of risk in R&D, because neither actual benefits nor actual costs can be determined with certainty before the project is started.
 Nonetheless, many firms must engage in R&D; otherwise, they may lose significant market share to firms with superior products or lower costs of doing business.